 5.2.6 Potential New Requirements needed to support the use case

-[PR 2.1.6-1] The 5G system shall provide low latency, high reliability and high data rate transmission for traffic between a large number of UEs and application server (e.g. mobile metaverse server).
+[PR 2.1.6-1] The 5G system shall be able to support the following KPIs for transmission for traffic between a large number of UEs and application server (e.g. mobile metaverse server).

-Editor Note: This requirement needs to be revisited when concrete KPI values are provided.